+Askia founded the first African Chapter of the United Nations of Youth (now the United Network of Young Peacebuilders (UNOY) Sierra Leone in 1989.
+He served as its first National Coordinator until April 1991.
 As UNOY National Coordinator, Askia was the youth representative on the UNICEF National Taskforce Committee for the World Summit on Children held in New York in 1990.
 The UNICEF National Taskforce Committee designated UNOY to coordinate the National Candlelight vigils before and after the Summit.

 From November 1993 to November 1994, Askia was a Volunteer in Service to America (VISTA).
 VISTA is a U.S. Corporation for National and Community Service program that "places individuals in a variety of situations where the application of individual talent and dedication bring an added dimension to federal, state, and private nonprofit organizations assisting low-income communities."
 Askia was hired as a Youth Business Mentoring Program Assistant to focus on intensive three-week pre-employment training and job placement of youths.

 Copyright © 2018, Twenty-First Century African Youth Movement (AYM), Inc., USA.
 All rights reserved.
 Developed by Virtual Diplomats

-AYM is a 501(c)(3) nonprofit organization, EIN 39-1742519.
-Our mission is to create jobs and employment for youths in Africa.
+AYM is a 501(C)(3) Nonprofit Organization, EIN 39-1742519.
+Our mission is to Create Jobs and Employment for Youths in Africa!